steveschnepp/blog.pwkf.org/_posts/2025-07-16-fluid-teams.md

 |--|--|
 | Confusion | You need to plan carefully to avoid confusion.
 Make sure that everyone knows what's going on.
 |--|--|
-| Disagreements | Keeping the mutual respect between EFT and STT is key to making things work.
+| Disagreements | Keep the mutual respect between EFT and STT to making things work.

 Remember that even if the responsabilities are different, the **final objective is the same**.